chethanprabhu/Natours/README.md

 5) box-shadow shorthand: box-shadow: right-side bottom-side blue color;

 6) user-select: none -> does not allow user to select that particular element using mouse.

+7) !important has highiest speficity.
+Then inline CSS, then IDs, then classes and lastly element selectors. ex - 1 ID has higher speficity than 1000 classes.
+      #heading {
+         color: green;
+      }

+      .heading heading-red heading-bold heading-main {
+         color: red;
+      }
+      here green will be applied.